djgoldsmith/shape/305/01-Github.md

 ## What is Version Control

- - System for managing chages to a collection of information
+ - System for managing changes to a collection of information
     - Documents
 	- Websites
 	- Code